Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 The Device Twin configuration JSON can be found in the Azure Portal under IoT Hub -> IoT Edge -> [your IoT Edge device] -> Device Twin.

-If your gateway uses Linux Containers (Linux Containers on Windows or Linux Containers on Linux), set the "os" property to "Windows":
+If your gateway uses Linux as an OS (with Linux Containers), set the "os" property to "Linux":

 ```json
 ...